 Salaries According to BLS

 Legal Support majors often go into careers where salaries can range from $51,380 to $62,390 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Legal Support Services

-Some careers associated with legal support require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with legal support may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for legal support careers below.

 |High School Diploma - or the equivalent (for example, GED)||15.2%|